kaiku/jquery-character-counter/README.md

 __Updates:__
 * Added min option to allow for a minimum number of characters allowed
+* Triggers `character-counter.change` on the element when the character count changes.

 __Features:__
 * Ctrl & V paste support